Landaluce/coursedescriptions/source/graduate/mscs.rst

      - COMP 452
      - COMP 464
    * - COMP 453
-     - COMP 458
+     - COMP 429
      - COMP 488 (Cybersecurity related topics)
      - COMP 472
    * - COMP 464
-     - COMP 488 (Artificial Intelligence related topics)
+     - COMP 448
-     - **Students may petition the GPD to substitute COMP 460 with a course from the list above**
+     - | **Students may petition the GPD to substitute COMP 460 with a course from the list above**
-     - **Students may petition the GPD to substitute COMP 460 with a course from the list above**
+     - | **Students may petition the GPD to substitute COMP 460 with a course from the list above**
    * - COMP 471
-     - COMP 429
+     - COMP 458
      -
      -
    * - COMP 473